nik-john/continuous-integration-dashboard/README.md

-# crossover-ci-dashboard
+# Continous Integration Dashboard in AngularJS

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This is a static CI dashboard template built on AngularJS 1.5.9 with tests on Karma and Jasmine

 ## Build & development